Best GoPro Settings for Winter Sports

 HOWEVER, I can’t recommend it without restrictions!
 Using this in snow, there’s a high chance it will get wet and soaked reducing its effectiveness.
 So, feel free to experiment with the built-in software wind noise reduction first and see if you can live with that.

 Battery life decreases with colder temperatures.
 When shooting winter sports with additional chilling airflow, GoPro batteries really suffer.
-Here’re some tricks to extend your battery life in winter.
+Here’s a little trick to extend your battery life in winter.

 The new “Enduro” batteries can handle the cold well, but this technique will extend their life even more.